Kicker22/CodeForge/linked_list/python/Linked_list_Basics/linked_list.md

 arr[2] directly jumps to the memory location for index 2, without needing to traverse any values.

 ## Basic linked list starting structure
-We want to define our node and our list
+We want to define a node and a list

 ```
 class Node: